-Well, my answer is that we as parents who do potty their baby, need to get the right message out there.
+Well, my answer is that we as parents who do potty their babies, need to get the right message out there.
 We need to do as much as we can to educate people about what baby pottying really is and dispel the myths surrounding it.
 There is a wealth of research out there demonstrating the benefits of pottying from birth, which I have reviewed – you can read this in my e-guide to baby pottying as well as my blogs.

 We can tell people that it was not so long ago that pottying from birth was entirely mainstream.
 It was only when disposable nappies were introduced in the 1950s that we shifted to unlearn centuries of parenting knowledge.
 But despite this, over 50% of the world’s babies today do not use a nappy as standard.